Canterbury, and Nelson-Marlborough and West Coast Regiment: Marlborough Rifle Volunteers

-The Marlborough Militia District was gazzetted on 27 February 1860, Captain W.D.H.
-Baillie was appointed to command the Marlborough Rifles Volunteers on 2 March 1861.
+The Marlborough Militia District was gazetted on 27 February 1860, Captain W. D. H. Baillie was appointed to command the Marlborough Rifles Volunteers on 2 March 1861.
 He continued to command the Marlborough Militia and Volunteer District.
 He was promoted to Major in 1881, and later Lieutenant Colonel in 1889.
 He relinquished command in 1893.
 The Marlborough District came under command of Nelson in 1895.

 Other Officers Commissioned in Marlborough in 1864 were Captain W. A. T. Kenny, Captain J. T. Robinson and Lieutenant T. G. Baillie.
 There are also records that show 62 residents of Mahakipawa offered to form a Corps of Volunteers however there is no Gazette that records any information.